A Wells Trained Dog teaches the art of Gentle Persuasion®, which supports the philosophy:

 Gentle Persuasion® stimulates the dog’s natural behaviors and drives and without the use of threats, dominance or punishment, gently persuades the dog to direct those drives toward the desired behavior.
 It is neither necessary nor desireable, and can be dangerous, to ‘dominate’ your dog by pinning or ‘alpha’ rolling him!
 This long outdated type of ‘training’ has caused many owners to be bitten by their own frightened dogs.

-Gentle Persuasion proposes that reward and informative correction create enthusiastic cooperation while threats, punishment and the use of weapons like electric shock collars, create resentful obedience and, often, creative avoidance.
+Gentle Persuasion proposes that reward and informative correction create enthusiastic cooperation while threats, punishment and the use of weapons like choke, pinch and electric shock collars, create resentful obedience and, often, creative avoidance.

 Gentle Persuasion takes into consideration each dog’s breed purpose, temperament and learning abilities and develops those abilities to their fullest.